Introductory rate: What it is and how it works

 You might decide to open a low-interest credit card to pay for large purchases like furniture, electronics or appliances.

-And if you stick to a budget, you could even pay off the entire balance before the introductory period ends.
-That way, you don’t have to worry about paying the standard interest rate on your purchases.
+If you’re able to pay off the entire balance before the introductory period ends, you shouldn’t have to worry about paying the standard interest rate on purchases made within the introductory period.

 Related Content